dianarociogg/dianarocio.github.io/index.md

 # Diana Rocio Galindo

-Over 15 years of experience in data production, analysis and research, focused on geospatial technologies applied to both institution processes and innovative projects across various domains.
-With a background and continuous learning, I am prepared to conduct data-driven initiatives and add value through location-based analysis.
-Recently relocated to the Netherlands, my goal is to contribute skills and experience in a dynamic environment that prioritizes ethical, high-quality, and results-oriented challenges.
+Geo-driven, data-fueled, policy-aware.
+I crunch maps & models with style—look 10 years younger, think 100% sharper 😉.
+Smile fades only in deep analysis and focused work.

-For more information about my experience and qualifications or further information, please contact me directly.
+For more information about my experience and qualifications or further information, please contact me directly it dianargalindog at outlook.com or through [Linkedin](https://www.linkedin.com/in/drgalindog/)

 ---